 What the term means is that inappropriate performance of the exercise causes it to be impossible to lift the weight.
 That the actual nature of the movement prohibits bad form, the weight can not make the end point of the exercise if the drill is done badly.

 Now, that is an awesome idea and I would say it is LARGELY true, especially with the DVRT drills we are talking about.
 However, over 16 years of clinical experience has also shown me that people can do some pretty incredible things when it comes to doing movements incorrectly!

 That’s why progression has always been at the heart of what we do with DVRT programs and when people ask, “how do I get better at that exercise?!”
 The answer is usually, “do the one that came before.”
 In this case, DVRT drills below show a strong foundation for where we want to go ultimately in our venture of building stronger knees.

-Building a good foundation of body awareness, positioning, and alignment gets us to our goal of building greater resiliency and real world strength through some of these DVRT progressions that DVRT Coaches, Cory Cripe and Sean Lettero break down.
+Building a good foundation of body awareness, positioning, and alignment gets us to our goal of building greater resiliency and real world strength through some of these DVRT progressions that strength coach, Martin Adame shows below.

-At first glance these movements may seem the OPPOSITE of building stronger knees.
-However, if you think about the lessons of movement and our body’s design that I discussed earlier, if you think about the progressions I just laid forth, it should be obvious that this is EXACTLY where our training needs to go.
+At first glance these movements may seem like just new ways to do lunges, but if you look at the movement lessons they teach the body as a whole you will see such a great tool in teaching greater resilience of the knee.
+If you think about the lessons of movement and our body’s design that I discussed earlier, if you think about the progressions I just laid forth, it should be obvious that this is EXACTLY where our training needs to go.
 Of course, look at the progressions and foundations, don’t think of these as individual exercises with no connection.

 © 2023 Ultimate Sandbag Training.
 Site by Jennifer Web Design.